 Combining the best of the electric vehicle (EV) and internal combustion engine (ICE) worlds, proton-exchange membrane fuel cells (PEMFC) offer emissions-free driving of an EV with the range and convenience of a traditional ICE.
 The sweet spot for this technology is the commercial transport, such as heavy-duty and medium-duty truck and bus sectors, boats and trains.
-Manufacturers must ensure the PEMFC is reliable and doesn’t degrade in hot water or a mild acid environment to meet and exceed the long service life of these vehicles.
-Look to Xytron PPS as the material solution that ensures your PEMFC systems are efficient, reliable, and safe.
+As a manufacturer, you must ensure the PEMFC is reliable and doesn’t degrade in hot water or a mild acid environment to meet and exceed the long service life of these vehicles.
+There is a material solution that will ensure your PEMFC systems are efficient, reliable and safe.

 One of the technology pillars for the electrification of vehicles is proton-exchange membrane fuel cells (PEMFC).
 Combining the best of the electric vehicle (EV) and internal combustion engine (ICE) worlds, PEMFC offers emissions-free driving of an EV with the range and convenience of a traditional ICE.
 Although some automobile manufacturers are making cars with PEMFC technology, the sweet spot for the technology is in the heavy-duty and medium-duty truck and bus sectors, as well as other commercial transportation, including boats and trains.